Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 of stable noded Riemann surfaces parametrized by the gluing parameters $\wt{a}=(\wt{a}_1,\ldots ,\wt{a}_k)$ for the exponential gluing profile which are related to the gluing parameters $a=(a_1,\ldots, a_k)$ belonging to the logarithmic gluing profile by the following formula.
 If $a_i=0$ then $\wt{a}_i=0$.
 If $a_i\neq 0$, we set $a_i=|a_i|\cdot e^{-2\pi i\vartheta}$ and define ${\wt{a}}_i$ by ${\wt{a}}_i=|{\wt{a}}_i|\cdot e^{-2\pi i\vartheta}$ where

-If we define the set $X_{g,k}$ of objects as before we obtain a naturally oriented smooth orbifold structure on $\overline{\mathcal N}_{g,k}$.
+If we define the set $X_{g,m}$ of objects as before we obtain a naturally oriented smooth orbifold structure on $\overline{\mathcal N}_{g,m}$.
 This is the smooth orbifold structure we shall need for the further constructions.
-In the case of an arbitrary gluing profile, the Definition \ref{citiview} should be modified to the extend that in point (4) the partial Kodaira differentials are only required to be real linear isomorphisms.

 One could also start the whole construction with a good but not necessarily complex family $v\mapsto j(v)$.
-Then in the corresponding construction of the manifolds ${\bf M}(\Xi,\Xi')$ the source and target maps are smooth, also the multiplication, inversion and $1$-maps are smooth.
-The main result here is the following theorem. \begin{theorem} Carrying out the previous gluing constructions with the exponential gluing profile replacing the logarithmic gluing profile, one obtains a naturally oriented smooth orbifold structures on the sets $\overline{\mathcal N}$ and $\ov{\mathcal M}_{g,k}$.
-We denote the spaces equipped with these orbifold structures by $\ov{\mathcal N}^\varphi$ and $\ov{\mathcal M}^\varphi_{g,k}$. \end{theorem} In \cite{HWZ-DM} this result is proved directly by using an implicit function theorem.
+Then in the corresponding construction of the manifolds ${\bf M}(\Xi,\Xi')$ the source and target maps are smooth, and so are the multiplication, inversion and $1$-maps.
+The main result here is the following theorem. \begin{theorem} Carrying out the previous gluing constructions with the {\bf exponential gluing profile} replacing the logarithmic gluing profile, one obtains naturally oriented smooth orbifold structures on the sets $\overline{\mathcal N}$ and $\ov{\mathcal M}_{g,m}$.
+We denote the spaces equipped with these orbifold structures by $\ov{\mathcal N}^{\textrm{exp}}$ and $\ov{\mathcal M}^{\textrm{exp}}_{g,m}$. \end{theorem} In \cite{HWZ-DM} this result is proved directly by using an implicit function theorem.
 However, it follows alternatively from the classical (holomorphic) DM-theory as described above by means of a calculus lemma, also shown in \cite{HWZ-DM}.

-Let us consider the connected noded Riemann surface $\alpha=(S,j,M,D)$ with (ordered) marked points.
-We do not require $\alpha$ to be stable, but assume that $2g+m\geq 3$, where $g$ is the arithmetic genus of $\alpha$ and $m$ the number of marked points on $S$.
-Assume that $G$ is a finite subgroup of the automorphism group of $\alpha$ and assume that we have fixed a small disk structure ${\bf D}$ invariant under $G$.
-Let $j(v)$ be a deformation of $j$ satisfying $j(v)=j$ on the disks of the small disk structure.
-Using the exponential gluing profile we obtain the family
+Let $\alpha=(S,j,M,D)$ be a connected noded Riemann surface with (ordered) marked points.
+We do not require $\alpha$ to be stable, but assume that $2g+m\geq 3$, where $g$ is the arithmetic genus of $\alpha$ and $m$ the number of marked points on $S$. {Let $G$ be a finite subgroup of the automorphism group of $\alpha$.
+In case $\alpha$ is unstable this latter group will be infinite.
+Now we take a collection of compact small disks around the nodal points and require that they have smooth boundaries and their union is invariant under $G$.
+The construction is the same as the construction of a small disk structure.
+Let $j(w)$ be a deformation of $j$ satisfying $j(w)=j$ on these disks.
+Here $w$ varies in a finite dimensional complex vector space $E$.
+Let $N$ be the finite dimensional complex vector space of the gluing parameters $a_{\{x,y\}}$, $\{x, y\}\in D$.
+Using the exponential gluing profile we obtain a family